Vestibular and Dizziness

 Key Points:

-• If it persists, you need to seek help.
+- If dizziness persists, talk to your health care team.
 By understanding the “type” and “pattern” of your dizziness, your health care team can help provide strategies and specialized treatment.

 What is Dizziness?